master3243/TOTK-100-live-map/README.md

 # TOTK Save Map Helper

-THIS PROJECT IS 100% CREATED BY CODEX-5.5-MEDIUM AND CURSOR ON AUTO.
-THIS IS VIBE SLOP.

 Local browser prototype for comparing a Tears of the Kingdom save file against map data.

 # Build